spacemeshos/testnet-guide/main.md

 ## Additional Testnet Resources
 - [Build and run](build.md) a full p2p node and a CLI wallet from source code
-- Build and run a full p2p node and a CLI wallet on a [console-only linux system](build.md)
-- Build and run the App in a [Docker container](docker.md)
+- Build and run a full p2p node and a CLI wallet in a [Docker container](docker.md)
 - Read [Additional Testnet Guides](all.md)